sadikshya2001/CyberStart/README.md

 # CyberStart

-CyberStart is a simple game which is the hub of small mini games.
-It is written in python by using the pygame library.
-It is developed for the people who are beginner is cybersecurity.
-This game helps in knowing about phising and learn the cybersecurity words.
+CyberStart is a simple game which is the hub of small mini-games.
+It is written in Python by using the pygame library.
+It is developed for people who are beginners in cybersecurity.
+This game helps in knowing about phishing and learning the cybersecurity words.